biocatchltd/yellowbox/docs/extras/webserver.rst

     :type side_effect: async `WebSocket <https://www.starlette.io/websockets/#websocket>`_ |rarr| (int | None)
     :param str | None name: The name of the endpoint.
 If ``None``, the name is inferred from the function name and rule string.
+    :param allow_abrupt_disconnect: Whether to automatically ignore and close websocket connections that the client closes before the server expects.
     :returns: The a new Websocket endpoint that can be added to a Webservice.

     .. note::